aratama/elm-css-light/readme.md

 ##### Pros

 - You don't need to concern about `class` name.
-Class name conflictions will never happen.
+Class name conflictions and unintentional style overrides will never happen.
-- It doesn't separate CSS style with context.
-You can find style definitions of the element instantly.
+- It doesn't separate CSS style from your application codes.
+You can find style definitions of the element instantly when you are coding.
 - `style` attribute can't include media queries, pseudo elements and pseudo class. `elm-css` (and `elm-css-light`) can use them.
 - You can easily copy-and-paste CSS snipetts.
 - You can use most of syntax and features of regular CSS intuitively.